-Sen. Schumer says he had a ‘serious talk’ with Sen. Feinstein, sidesteps questions about Judiciary Committee post
+Schumer says he had ‘serious talk’ with Feinstein, sidesteps questions about Judiciary Committee post

 Abortion rights group calls for ouster of Sen. Feinstein from top Democratic post on Judiciary Committee

-Schumer’s aides declined to further elaborate on his comments about the talk he had with his colleague of 22 years, including 18 years in which they served together on the Judiciary Committee.
+Schumer’s aides declined to elaborate on his comments about the talk he had with his colleague of 22 years, including 18 years in which they served together on the Judiciary Committee.

 As anger swirled when the hearings ended, Feinstein’s office issued a statement explaining her rationale in the hearings and how Democrats were powerless to defeat Barrett’s nomination to succeed the late Justice Ruth Bader Ginsburg.